BeresIvan/BuyingBanksy/README.md

 # Test
-In order to ensure quality of the BuyingBanksy application we created an end to end testing suite using WebDriverIO.
+In order to ensure quality of the BuyingBanksy application we created an end to end testing suite using WebDriverIO &Cucumber.
 This allows us to create a suite of behavioral driven test.
-The following test checks if a user is able to naviagte to each page of the applciation.
+The following test checks if a user is able to naviagte to each page of the application.
-Future developement would be to add the test to the this repo and add test to navgiate the content of each webpage.
+Future developement would be to add the test to the this repo and include test that navgiate the content of each page.

-To run the test collection clone the following repo (https://github.com/buildgal/banksy-test) Then un the command below
+To run the test collection clone the following repo (https://github.com/buildgal/banksy-test) Then run the command below
 ```
 $npm run test-local
 ```